cpgr/em2ex/README.md

   -f, --force           Overwrite filename.e if it exists -u, --use-official-api
-                        Use exodus.py to write files
+                        Use exodus.py to write files --flip                Flip the sign of the Z coordinates
 ```

 `em2ex` attempts to guess the reservoir model format from the file extension (see supported formats below).
 If the reservoir model has a non-standard file extension, the user can force